Contact

 How do I arrange an appointment?

-Simply call us to make your first appointment.
-Our phone number and hours are located conveniently throughout our website.
+Simply call us to make an appointment.
+Our phone number is 208-772-9774.
 Our office staff will get all the necessary information from you and will setup an appointment at your earliest convenience.
-Idaho is one of many states that allow direct access to physical therapists, meaning you do not need to see your doctor for a referral before beginning treatment, so call us anytime.

 What is my responsibility during therapy?